 Professor Quirk is a reproductive biologist with a concentration in ovarian physiology.
 A major interest of her lab is to determine the mechanism of ovulation using novel in vivo imaging techniques.
 Other areas of research interest are on determining the role of the hedgehog signaling pathway in ovarian function and the role of the vasculature in ovarian follicle development.
-Dr. Quirk teaches Fundamentals of Endocrinology.
+Dr. Quirk teaches Fundamentals of Endocrinology and Comparative Mammalian Reproduction.
 She serves as Chair of the Undergraduate Honors Research Committee in Animal Science, facilitating participation of students in honors research with a variety of mentors across the University and their completion of honors theses for graduation with Distinction in Research.

 Experiments are being conducted to determine the role of the hedgehog signaling pathway in reproductive function with a focus on the ovary.
 The hedgehog family of secreted proteins regulate development in the embryo and in a wide array of adult tissues.
 Hedgehog signaling is essential for ovarian function in drosophila, but it has not been studied previously in the mammalian ovary.
 Mutations in components of the hedgehog pathway have been implicated in a variety of cancers.
 We are investigating the role of the hedgehog pathway in ovarian follicle development using transgenic mice in which the pathway is inactivated or over-activated.
 These studies have led us to focus on the process of ovulation and on the development of somatic cells and the vasculature of the ovarian follicle.
 In addition, we have studied the role of hedgehog signaling on development of the female and male reproductive tract and in embryo implantation.